helloacl/DST-DCPDS/README.md

 ### Train
 Take MultiWOZ2.1 as an example:

-- training for DST-DCODS for both-level
+- training for DST-DCPDS for both-level
 ```bash
 bash run_multiwoz2.1_all.sh
 ```